 The mission of International House is achieved by daily interaction among UChicago students through programs, facilities, and community life designed to foster diversity of thought and experience.
 This dynamic flow of ideas elevates the University as a place where a social sciences student from Romania, an international studies major from Nigeria, and an economics student from Brazil can all share discoveries, approaches, and points of view.
 Through this experience, our students learn about other cultures; at the same time they also learn to transcend cultures and to appreciate their common humanity.

-The role and mission of International House are more important than ever: in order to make their greatest possible impact in the international marketplace of ideas, UChicago scholars must be engaged with ideas and approaches from around the world.
+The role and mission of International House are more important than ever: in order to make their greatest possible impact in the international marketplace of ideas, UChicago students and scholars must be engaged with ideas and approaches from around the world.
 I-House helps them do that, while also contributing to the intellectual and cultural fabric of the greater Chicago community.
 Alumni and other donors can ensure that International House at the University of Chicago continues to serve as “Host to the World” well into the future.